cyrus-and/chrome-remote-interface/README.md

 - `host`: [Remote Debugging Protocol][rdp] host.
 Defaults to `localhost`;
 - `port`: [Remote Debugging Protocol][rdp] port.
 Defaults to `9222`;
+- `chooseTab`: determines which tab this instance should attach to.The behavior changes according to the type:

-- `chooseTab`: Either a callback or a tab object (i.e. those returned by `New` and `List` methods).
-The callback is used to determine which remote tab attach to, it  takes the array returned by the `List` method and must return the numeric index of a tab.
+  - a `function` that takes the array returned by the `List` method and must return the numeric index of a tab;
+  - a tab `object` like those returned by the `New` and `List` methods;
+  - a `string` representing the raw WebSocket URL.

   Defaults to a function which returns the currently active tab (`function (tabs) { return 0; }`);
 - `protocol`: [Remote Debugging Protocol][rdp] descriptor object.
 Defaults to use the protocol chosen according to the `remote` option;
 - `remote`: a boolean indicating whether the protocol must be fetched